8 Best Pet Insurance Companies of 2019

 Pet Insurance is simply a policy to cover the unexpected occurrence in your dog or cat.
 It is really the assurance (and insurance) that if your dog or cat has an accident or becomes ill, you have the peace of mind to know that your policy will pay for most of it.
 According to NAPHIA, more than 2,000,000 pets are insured in the United States and Canada and are increasing at a rate of 17% each year.
 And there’s a reason why!
 Dogs and cats do get into trouble or will get sick and the last thing you want is to be left with an unexpected $10,000 emergency room bill!
 Ouch.

 Even AAHA (The American Animal Hospital Association) states that the reason pet health insurance has becoming increasingly popular in the United States is because many pet owners can’t afford the rising costs of veterinary bills.
-And pet insurance helps.
+(For more about the AAHA, take a look at this informative article).

 A good pet insurance policy will typically reimburse your veterinarian bills from 80 to 90% of the expenses incurred.
 This includes vet visits that have to do with illness, ongoing medical conditions and accidents.